Pat Dugan: Fictional character biography

 The character has been updated for a new audience: In the Stars and S.T.R.I.P.E. series Dugan had gotten married (for the second time) and settled in Blue Valley.
 His stepdaughter, Courtney Whitmore, became the second Star-Spangled Kid, partly to annoy him.
 This led Dugan to develop a robotic suit of power armor and assume the identity of S.T.R.I.P.E. so as to accompany and protect her.

 Dugan has gone on missions without Courtney.
 During the Day of Judgement incident, he travels into space with Captain Marvel and Starfire.
-Their goal was to retrieve the Spear of Destiny to use against the fallen angel Asmodel, who had led a demonic invasion of Earth.
+Their goal is to retrieve the Spear of Destiny to use against the fallen angel Asmodel, who is invading Earth.
 The trio of heroes battle reanimated corpses of abandoned Russian cosmonauts and the corrupting influence of the Spear itself.
 Dugan is forced to subdue Starfire and the Spear is brought back to Earth and successfully used.

-Following the events of the series, Dugan and his family moved to Metropolis, where he has assisted Superman's comrade Steel.
+Following the events of the series, Dugan and his family move to Metropolis, where he has assisted Superman's comrade Steel.
 Since then, they have moved back to Blue Valley.
-Dugan and his wife had a daughter, Patricia, who will one day become Starwoman and continue the Starman legacy (Patricia's existence was mentioned off-handedly in a Starman story arc before the character or even Courtney Whitmore were created).
+Dugan and his wife had a daughter, Patricia, who will one day become Starwoman and continue the Starman legacy.
+Patricia's existence was mentioned off-handedly in a Starman story arc prior to Courtney Whitmore's debut.

 Like the rest of the Seven Soldiers, Dugan is younger than he should be, owing to time travel.
 For a time, Dugan would become even younger, aged to pre-adolescence with many other heroes due to Klarion the Witch Boy.
 He joins in on at least one battle while armorless (presumably because his armor is now too big), tackling a mystically created monster with his bare hands.
 Pat, along with most everyone affected, turns back to normal when Klarion is blackmailed into reversing the effects.

 Pat worked with the Justice Society of America for a short time, mostly in a supporting role.
 He retooled one of Ted Knight's old designs and created the Steel Eagle, a new aircraft for the team.
 He also completely re-engineered S.T.R.I.P.E., changing its entire appearance.